Mrs. Miniver: Critical response

-Of the 592 critics polled by American magazine Film Daily, 555 named it the best film of 1942.
+Of the 592 critics polled by American magazine Film Daily, 555 named it the best film of the year.

 Reactions of Nazi propaganda

 Joseph Goebbels, minister of Nazi propaganda, wrote:

 [Mrs. Miniver] shows the destiny of a family during the current war, and its refined powerful propagandistic tendency has up to now only been dreamed of.
 There is not a single angry word spoken against Germany; nevertheless the anti-German tendency is perfectly accomplished.

-Presently (in the 21st century) the film is somewhat forgotten.
-However, it has been argued that this modest melodrama is the film that served humanity the most.
-Winston Churchill once said that this film had done more for the war effort than a flotilla of destroyers.